j2store/userguide/troubleshooting_paypal_related_issues.md

 Please follow the steps:

-1. From your J2Store Dashboard, go to - Set Up -> Configuration.
+1. From your J2Store Dashboard, go to - Set Up -> Configuration -> Order

-2. You will get several tabs in the Configuration page.
-Go to 'Order' tab.
+>Note: This step is for V3.
+If you are using v2, they you go to Set Up -> Store Profiles

-3. Set the Invoice Prefix in the texbox provided.
+2. Set the Invoice Prefix in the textbox provided, for e.g., INV-2015- or INV/2015/

-4. Save & Close.
+3. Save & Close.